Orpowell/BRCA1-Protein-Analysis/README.md

 # BRCA1-Protein-Analysis

-This Project is the culmination of the bioinformatics and programming (Python) that I learnt in the Covid-19 Lockdown, after the first year of my Biochemistry Degree.
+This Project is the culmination of the bioinformatics and programming (Python) skills that I learnt in the Covid-19 Lockdown, after the first year of my Biochemistry Degree.

 The aim was to identify conserved residues within sequence of the breast cancer type 1 susceptibility (BRCA1) protein, across 8 different species, and highlight them as part of the sequence and structure of the human protein.
 This was done in the following steps: